kubewarden/community/general-technical-questions.md

   - Describe versioning of any new or changed APIs, including how breaking changes are handled
 - Describe the project’s release processes, including major, minor and patch releases.

+The main components of the Kubewarden project—`kubewarden-controller`, `policy-server`, `kwctl`, and `audit-scanner`—are always released together, ensuring their major and minor versions remain synchronized.
+However, the patch version for each component can be incremented independently as needed.
+The combination of the major and minor version is considered the Kubewarden "stack" version and is used for the `appVersion` field in the released Helm chart.
+For each release, the team determines whether the included features and changes necessitate a major or minor version bump and tags the components accordingly.
+The Helm chart's `version` field does not follow the same numbering as the `appVersion`.
+These are independent because the Helm chart version can change due to modifications in the chart itself, without corresponding changes in the Kubewarden components.
+Nevertheless, whenever a major or minor version bump occurs in the `appVersion`, an equivalent version bump is also performed in the Helm chart's `version` field.
+This is further documented on our [website](https://docs.kubewarden.io/reference/upgrade-path) in the upgrade path documentation.

+Kubewarden policies follow their own independent lifecycle.
+Their versioning progresses at a pace specific to each policy and is determined on a per-policy basis depending on the changes introduced in each release.

 ### Installation

 - Describe how the project is installed and initialized, e.g. a minimal install with a few lines of code or does it require more complex integration and configuration?